mikeyPower/buffer-overflow/README.md

     0x7fffffffe138: 0x00000000      0x00000000      0x555551f0      0x00005555
     .....

-After entering a series of a's (11 in face) we can se this represented between the two memory location as 61 in hex, let's keep increasing this in order to corrupt the value stored at our pass variable.
-Or an easier solution would be to subtract the two memory locations of the buff array and pass variable.
+After entering a series of a's (11 in fact) we can se this represented between the two memory location as 0x61 in hex, let's keep increasing this in order to corrupt the value stored at our pass variable.
+Or an easier solution would be to subtract the two memory locations of the buff array and pass variable to determine how many bytes we need to overwrite.

     (gdb) p &buff
     $8 = (char (*)[15]) 0x7fffffffe12d